neiskynuswantara22/projekterbaru/README.md

     Open XAMPP Control Panel
     Start the Apache and MySQL
-    Open the browser and go to http://localhost/phpmyadmin/ Create database with name finalprojectdb
+    Open the browser and go to http://localhost/phpmyadmin/ Create database with name dbneisky
     python manage.py migrate
     ```